 How 'Sound of Metal' got in tune with deafness

 In a room in Paris, sound designer Nicolas Becker and director Darius Marder sat in silence.
 They were inside an anechoic chamber, a room designed to swallow noise.
 In the silence, their bodies awoke.
-Tendons and bones creaked, hearts thudded; blood found a voice as it coursed thdrough veins.
+Tendons and bones creaked, hearts thudded; blood found a voice as it coursed through veins.
 The sound of silence was anything but -- a useful reminder for the project they were about to embark on.

 The two were preparing for "Sound of Metal," a film about Ruben, an American rock drummer and recovering addict who suddenly loses his hearing.
 Played by Riz Ahmed, Ruben must "learn to be deaf," reluctantly joining a house for recovering addicts from the Deaf community in Missouri, run by Vietnam veteran Joe (Paul Raci).
 But despite the warm welcome, Ruben remains determined to get his hearing back, whatever the cost.